Back to jobs

 The role:

-The Quality Assurance & Sanitation Manager, is a key member of the facility's Food Safety & Quality Assurance Department.
-This role is responsible for planning, coordinating, and directing sanitation and quality assurance programs at the facility level.
-They lead a team of associates and collaborate with cross-functional teams to achieve consistent production of wholesome, high-quality products.
+The Sanitation Manager is a vital member of the facility's Food Safety & Quality Assurance (FSQA) Department.
+This role is responsible for the planning, coordination, and direct oversight of all sanitation programs at the manufacturing facility level.
+You will lead a dedicated team of sanitation associates and collaborate extensively with cross-functional teams to ensure the consistent production of wholesome, high-quality, and safe food products.
+This position reports directly to the Director of Food Safety and Quality Assurance.
+In the absence of the Sanitation Manager the Quality Assurance Manager will act as a back up.

 What you'll do:

-• Develop, implement, and maintain comprehensive sanitation programs compliant with FDA regulations and other relevant standards
+• Develop, implement, and maintain comprehensive sanitation programs (SSOPs) that are fully compliant with FDA regulations (FDA Food Safety Modernization Act, FSMA) and other relevant industry standards (GFSI-SQF).

-• Conduct regular sanitation and food safety inspections, audits, and risk assessments to identify and address potential issues
+• Conduct regular sanitation inspections, audits, and risk assessments to proactively identify and address potential issues.

-• Ensure all sanitation procedures are effectively executed and documented
+• Ensure all sanitation procedures are meticulously executed and thoroughly documented, maintaining detailed records.

-• Investigate FSQA and sanitation-related incidents, perform root cause analysis, and recommend corrective actions and preventive measures
+• Investigate all FSQA sanitation-related incidents, performing thorough root cause analysis and recommending effective corrective actions and preventive measures.

-• Collaborate with FSQA and Operations teams to ensure an integrated approach to sanitation and product quality
+• Collaborate closely with FSQA and Operations teams to foster an integrated approach to sanitation, Good Manufacturing Practices (GMP), and overall product quality.

-• Coordinate and deliver sanitation and FSQA training programs for employees, contractors and promote a culture of cleanliness and responsibility
+• Coordinate and deliver comprehensive sanitation training programs for employees and contractors, actively promoting a robust culture of cleanliness and food safety responsibility.

-• Track and analyze sanitation key performance indicators (KPI), using data to recommend and implement strategies that enhance cleanliness, good manufacturing practices (GMP) and product safety
+• Track and analyze sanitation Key Performance Indicators (KPIs), using data to recommend and implement strategies that enhance cleanliness.

 What you’ll bring:

-• Bachelor's degree required in food science, engineering or related discipline
+• Bachelor's degree in Food Science, Engineering, or a related scientific discipline required.

-• Experience with FSQA audit compliance and related audit requirements
+• Demonstrated experience with food safety audit compliance and related audit requirements.

-• Experience with FSMA, GMP, SQF, HACCP, Allergen, Organic, Gluten-Free, Kosher, Halal, Non-GMO verified programs highly preferred
+• Practical experience with FSMA, GMP, SQF, HACCP, Allergen Control, Organic, Gluten-Free, and Kosher programs is highly preferred.

-• Knowledge of Federal, State, and local laws, for quality and safety of food
+• Strong knowledge of Federal, State, and local laws pertaining to the quality and safety of food.

-• Excellent computer skills.
-Ability to use spreadsheets, email, and other applications
+• Excellent computer skills, including proficiency with spreadsheets, email, and other applications.

-• Strong ability to handle complexity and judgment in order to quickly solve problems and make judicious decisions regarding product quality and safety
+• Strong ability to manage complexity and exercise sound judgment to quickly solve problems and make judicious decisions regarding product quality and safety.

-• Strong ability to work closely in a team-based environment
+• Demonstrated ability to work closely in a collaborative, team-based environment.

 What we offer